Cor de Cambra

 Conductor

-At the same time he began studying conducting with the International Course of Choir Direction in Lleida, where he learned from the maestros Josep Prats, Johan Duijck, Laszlo Heltay and Jordi Casas (1990-1994).
-He continued his training as a choir director with the European Conducting Courses taught by Pierre Cao in Catalonia (1996-1998) and at the Pontarlier International Academy in France (1997-1998).
+In parallel, he began studying choral conducting at the International Choral Conducting Course in Lleida, studying under maestros Josep Prats, Johan Duijck, Laszlo Heltay and Jordi Casas (1990-1994).
+He also received a masterclass from conductor Eric Ericson, organised by the “La Caixa” Foundation.
+Puig i Ortiz continued his training as a choral conductor at the European Conducting Course taught by Pierre Cao in Catalonia (1996-1998) and at the Académie Intenationale de Pontarlier (France, 1997-98).

 Júlia Sesé